D-SCoRE: Document-Centric Segmentation and CoT Reasoning with Structured Export for QA-CoT Data Generation: Methodology

 \subsubsection{Stage 3: Counterfactual Material Generation}

-To amplify dataset sophistication and bolster SFT efficacy across manifold domains, this culminating stage fabricates counterfactual alternatives for each QA pair.
-For every interrogative, the LLM, under prompt-engineered guidance, executes the following:

-\begin{itemize} \item Synthesizes three distractor alternatives per QA pair, ensuring semantic proximity to the veridical response while incorporating factually erroneous yet credible content, anchored in the source text. \item Appraises distractor caliber by ascertaining contextual alignment and discriminability, with regeneration of subpar elements as warranted. \item Randomizes the veridical answer's locus amidst the quartet of options to attenuate positional predispositions. \end{itemize}
+To increase dataset sophistication and enhance SFT effectiveness across diverse domains, this final stage generates counterfactual alternatives for each QA pair.
+Guided by prompt engineering, the LLM synthesizes three distractor alternatives per QA pair—ensuring semantic proximity to the correct answer while introducing factually erroneous yet plausible content grounded in the source text—evaluates their quality in terms of contextual alignment and discriminability (regenerating subpar distractors as needed), and randomizes the position of the correct answer among the four options to mitigate positional biases.
+At least one distractor must exploit nuanced semantic deviations to enhance complexity for robust SFT.

-An ancillary constraint stipulates that at least one distractor per question exploits nuanced semantic deviations, thereby escalating dataset intricacy to facilitate resilient, domain-agnostic SFT.